-Facilitating Client Collaboration shows how to collaborate with a client about all their needs, co-discover their big challenges, co-manage a robust facilitation intervention, contract with the client and evaluate the results.
+Facilitating Client Collaboration is a two-day course which introduces practical tools for collaborating with a client about all their needs, co-discover their big challenges, co-manage a robust facilitation intervention, contract with the client and evaluate the results.

 The course is scheduled in partnership with ICA Associates Inc. of Canada and Martin Gilbraith Associates.
 The course will be co-delivered by Martin Gilbraith and Bill Staples, a principal partner of ICA Associates.
 Bill is also one of the designers of this course.

 This course is for facilitators and consultants who want to work with a client to develop complex or long term interventions; for managers, supervisors and staff who must enhance a group’s potential to create generate solutions to long term situations; and for leaders who need to design participatory processes with groups.
 The course has no pre-requisite, but prior experience of facilitation is recommended.